RAGSys: Item-Cold-Start Recommender as RAG System: Introduction

 Building upon this concept, this paper identifies desirable properties for a RAG system under the framework of few-shot learning.
 We demonstrate that state-of-the-art retrieval systems in this context resemble item-cold-start recommender systems.
 Unlike exact search algorithms that prioritize precision and recall, our focus is on discovery, by maximizing the set of collective information gain from the retrieved demonstrations.
 This necessitates solving various trade-offs between query relevance, quality scoring, as well as diversity algorithms to ensure a variety of informative examples are surfaced.
 Furthermore, we propose a method for evaluating RAG system performance through the subsequent performance of the enriched LLM on established NLP tasks like question answering or text generation.
 This methodology offers a valuable approach to directly assessing diversity and quality-based retrieval systems, which removes the need to define a subjective diversity score, a historically challenging aspect of evaluating such systems in academic settings \cite{clarkeSIGIR2008}.

 To summarize, in this paper we study the impact of diversity and quality bias in retrieving demonstrations for ICL.
 We start by reviewing the use of diversity and other biases in both ICL and Information Retrieval works.
 We then propose a method for evaluating the performance of different retrieval algorithms.
-The method measures the impact of providing a context to an LLM by calculating the probability than an LLM generates a correct answer given the provided context.
-Then we present experiments and results demonstrating the impact of diversity on an LLM's ability to generate correct answers.
+Then we present experiments and results demonstrating the impact of diversity and quality bias on an LLM's ability to generate correct answers.
 Finally we discuss the applicability of state-of-the-art ICL retrieval algorithms in real-world setting, and show that recommendation engines offer a better solution than semantic search engines.